 2. Lower Eyelid Surgery – Lower Blepharoplasty

-In older patients that have excess lower eyelid skin or malar bags, a more traditional lower eyelid procedure is needed.
-In this procedure an incision is made just below the eyelash line and extends into one of the eyelid crows feet.
+In older patients who have excess lower eyelid skin or malar bags, a more traditional lower eyelid procedure is needed.
+In this procedure, an incision is made just below the eyelash line and extends into one of the eyelid crow’s feet.
 The excess skin is removed, muscle is elevated and tightened to support the lower eyelid and excess fat is removed or repositioned into the tear trough area.

 3. Double Eyelid Surgery – Asian Blepharoplasty

 Many people from Asian communities are born with eyelids that lack a defined eyelid crease and so have a single eyelid or monolid appearance.
-The absence of the upper eyelid crease often gives the appearance of a smaller, puffy or droopy looking eyes.
-Asian blepharoplasty surgery has become an increasingly common procedure to help create a natural looking upper eyelid to make the eye look bigger and brighter.
+The absence of the upper eyelid crease often gives the appearance of a smaller, puffy or droopy-looking eye.
+Asian blepharoplasty surgery has become an increasingly common procedure to help create a natural-looking upper eyelid to make the eye look bigger and brighter.

-There a few options available in double eyelid surgery, from simple suture methods, to limited incision and full eyelid incision methods.
-While each has its advantages and risks and Dr Turner will discuss which procedure is suitable based on your individual needs.
+There are a few options available in double eyelid surgery, from simple suture methods to limited incision and full eyelid incision methods.
+While each has its advantages and risks Dr Turner will discuss which procedure is suitable based on your individual needs.

 Associated procedures that can be combined with Eyelid Surgery